sampsyo/cs6120/content/blog/2019-10-2-probabril.md

  - `flip` : an instruction which stores a random boolean in its target destination
  - `obv` : an observe primative, used for conditioning, which can be thought of as an assert --- if it fails, the world and any mass on it are destroyed, netting a sub-deistribution.
 If one thinks of programs as being normalized distributions (that is, conditioned on a program finishing), then this mass is re-distributed to the other runs, and this instruction is equivalent to ra restart of the program.
- - `clr` : clears the environment variables. `obv` can be compiled to a branch which restarts the program, with a `clr`.
+ - `clear` : clears the environment variables. `obv` can be compiled to a branch which restarts the program, with a `clear`.

 ### Background on Exact Inference